CarDarTech/CarDarTech/README.md

 Remember to
 - change the stock image to something different (could be another graphic, image or photo)
-- update your profile readmie (this one)
+- update your profile README (this one)
 - keep your GitHub contributions up to date (contribution table)
 - make sure that the contribution table is set to include your private repos